 One of the earliest examples of marble veiled statues can be traced to ancient Greece during the Classical period (5th and 4th centuries BCE).
 The Greeks were renowned for their mastery of sculpture, and their veiled statues represented various deities, mythological figures, and idealized human forms.
 The veils in these sculptures were carved with great precision, highlighting the naturalistic beauty of the human body beneath.

-The tradition of marble veiled statues continued into the Hellenistic period (4th to 1st centuries BCE), during which sculptures became more dynamic and expressive.
+The tradition of marble-veiled statues continued into the Hellenistic period (4th to 1st centuries BCE), during which sculptures became more dynamic and expressive.
 Artists began experimenting with different poses and gestures, and veiled statues became an essential part of religious and funerary art.
 Notable examples include the Veiled Bride of Plataea and the Veiled Lady, both of which showcase intricate veils cascading over the bodies of the figures.

-During the Roman Empire, the art of marble veiled statues evolved further.
+During the Roman Empire, the art of marble-veiled statues evolved further.
 Roman sculptors incorporated veils as a way to depict virtuous women, often portraying them as widows or goddesses.
 These sculptures aimed to convey modesty, femininity, and grace.
 One of the most famous examples is the statue of Julia Domna, the wife of Emperor Septimius Severus, which showcases her draped in a finely carved veil.

-The influence of marble veiled statues continued throughout the Renaissance and into the neoclassical period.
+The influence of veiled marble statues continued throughout the Renaissance and into the Neoclassical period.
 Artists such as Michelangelo and Antonio Canova drew inspiration from ancient Greek and Roman sculptures, incorporating veiled figures into their works.
 The veils in these sculptures were often symbolic, representing purity, sorrow, or divine presence.

 Symbolism and Meaning: